 Data Center supports the same databases that are supported for Jira Software Server.
 It also supports shared file systems that store the following: import/export files, plugins, Logos directory, shared caches, and any data directory which includes attachments, avatars and icons.

-AWS and Azure
+Kubernetes, AWS, and Azure

 Additional Data Center considerations

 - You can continue to use application links with Data Center to link multiple Atlassian applications together.
 Data Center supports Applinks version 4.2.1 and later.

 - You can use many plugins with Data Center.
 For information about the use of plugins with Data Center, see the Plugin guide to Jira high availability and clustering.

 If your Jira Data Center instance is connected to Bitbucket Cloud, and you're on a Jira Software 8.2 or below, you may need to upgrade the Jira DVCS connector plugin.
 Learn more